seibert-media/automatix/README.md

 **vars** _(associative array)_
 : Define some vars.
 These are accessible in the command pipeline via {varname}.
 Note: Only valid Python variable names are allowed.
+ You can use "*FILE_*" prefix followed by a file path to assign the file content to the variable.

 **secrets** _(associative array)_
 : Define teamvault secrets.
 Value has to be in this format: